ochinski/simple-boiler/README.md

 # simple-boiler
-A simple react app with typescript, esbuild and local/network serverving
+A simple react app with typescript, esbuild and local/network servering